samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 A politically powerful figure has the ability to dispense titles.
 A title often comes with a parcel of land (see above).
 For example, a character might be awarded the title Earl of Stormriver or Countess of Dun Fjord, along with a parcel of land that includes a settlement or region of the same name.
 Archfey are fond of granting whimsical (and alliterative) titles, such as Chancellor of Chocolates or Grand Duke of Giggles, which might come with minor supernatural gifts (see "[Supernatural Gifts](#SupernaturalGifts)" in this chapter) rather than land.

-A character can hold more than one title, and in a feudal society, those titles can be passed down to (or distributed among) one’s children.
+A character can hold more than one title, and in a feudal society, those titles can be passed down to (or distributed among) one's children.
 A character who holds a title is expected to act in a manner befitting that title.
 By decree, titles can be stripped away if the character fails to meet the obligations and responsibilities that come with the title.

 ### Training

 A character might be offered special training.
-This kind of training isn’t widely available and thus is highly desirable.
+This kind of training isn't widely available and thus is highly desirable.

 The character must spend 30 days with the trainer to receive a special benefit.
 Possible training benefits include the following: